patrick-kidger/torchtyping/README.md

   - A `...`: An arbitrary number of dimensions of any sizes.
   - A `str: int` pair (technically it's a slice), combining both `str` and `int` behaviour.
 (Just a `str` on its own is equivalent to `str: -1`.)
   - A `str: ...` pair, in which case the multiple dimensions corresponding to `...` will be bound to the name specified by `str`, and again checked for consistency between arguments.
-  - `None`, which when used in conjunction with `named_detail` below, indicates a dimension that must _not_ have a name in the sense of [named tensors](https://pytorch.org/docs/stable/named_tensor.html).
+  - `None`, which when used in conjunction with `is_named` below, indicates a dimension that must _not_ have a name in the sense of [named tensors](https://pytorch.org/docs/stable/named_tensor.html).
   - A `None: int` pair, combining both `None` and `int` behaviour.
 (Just a `None` on its own is equivalent to `None: -1`.)
-  - Any tuple of the above, e.g. `TensorType["batch": ..., "length": 10, "channels", -1]`
+  - Any tuple of the above.
+For example.`TensorType["batch": ..., "length": 10, "channels", -1]`.
+If you just want to specify the number of dimensions then use for example `TensorType[-1, -1, -1]` for a three-dimensional tensor.
 - The `dtype` argument can be any of:
   - `torch.float32`, `torch.float64` etc.
   - `int`, `bool`, `float`, which are converted to their corresponding PyTorch types. `float` is specifically interpreted as `torch.get_default_dtype()`, which is usually `float32`.
 - The `layout` argument can be either `torch.strided` or `torch.sparse_coo`, for dense and sparse tensors respectively.
 - The `details` argument offers a way to pass an arbitrary number of additional flags that customise and extend `torchtyping`.
-Two flags are built-in by default. `torchtyping.named_detail` causes the [names of tensor dimensions](https://pytorch.org/docs/stable/named_tensor.html) to be checked, and `torchtyping.float_detail` can be used to check that arbitrary floating point types are passed in.
+Two flags are built-in by default. `torchtyping.is_named` causes the [names of tensor dimensions](https://pytorch.org/docs/stable/named_tensor.html) to be checked, and `torchtyping.is_float` can be used to check that arbitrary floating point types are passed in.
 (Rather than just a specific one as with e.g. `TensorType[torch.float32]`.)

 Check multiple things at once by chaining them together inside a single `[]`.
-For example `TensorType[..., "channels", float, named_detail]`.
+For example `TensorType[..., "channels", float, is_named]`.

 For discussion on how to customise `torchtyping` with your own `details`, see the [further documentation](./FURTHER-DOCUMENTATION.md).